TechWiz-3/automation/meetings/README.md

 5. If on windows replace line 79 (which opens the folder) with this solution https://stackoverflow.com/questions/47812372/python-how-to-open-a-folder-on-windows-explorerpython-3-6-2-windows-10
 ```

-## What
-Simple automated script that provides me with the MS Teams link for my classes based on the date and time.
-## Who
-Created by Zac the Wise on 25/April/2022
-## How
-Using Python 3.9 with the following libraries used
-- Datetime to check the day and time
-- [Python-dotenv](https://pypi.org/project/python-dotenv/) to store the meeting links
-- OS module to load the ENV
-- Webbrowser module to open the links
-- [Rich python](https://github.com/Textualize/rich) to give the terminal output extra colour
 ## Logic
 Three functions and a main function are used.